cmhughes/latexindent.pl/readme.txt

                       );

     Include any environment name you like in here.
-If you change your mind, just change 1 to a 0.
+If you change your mind, just change 1 to a 0, or remove it from %noindent completely.

     Before: